asaenzg/mscthesis/README.md

 The models used in the project are listed below:

     1. Benchmark: an AR(1) model.
-    2. VAR: the VAR's order was selected with the AIC.
+    2. VAR: the VAR's order was selected using AIC.
     3. NN with keras: A multivariate RNN with a LSTM hidden layer.

 Please, run first the 'data_presentation' file in order to load the data for the other R Markdown files.